reymon359/how-to-live/advices/Have ownership of what you do/index.md

 ## Credits

-- I learnt this while doing Software Development
+- I learnt this doing Software Development.
+Creating things that you have to be responsible of them later.

 ## Related advices